 Applications: ELISA, IFA.
-The antibody is suitable for use as a capture antibody with MAB12283 (6535) and MAB12284 (6536) in ELISA assays.
+The antibody is suitable for use as a detection antibody with MAB12284 (6536) as a capture antibody in ELISA assays.
 Secondary reagents: Goat anti mouse IgG:HRP (PAB21441HRP) Antigen background: Mycoplasma pneumoniae (M. pneumoniae) is small atypical bacterium of the Mollicute class, and a member of the family Mycoplasmataceae.
 M. pneumoniae was first isolated by Eaton et al in 1944 and is now recognised as a major cause of respiratory tract infection in humans.
 Mycoplasma pneumoniae is an extracellular pathogen that lacks a cell wall and has the capability of reproducing by itself.
 It infects respiratory epithelium in the upper and lower respiratory tract resulting in the gradual development of disease symptoms.